William Williams (Connecticut politician): Career

+He was a judge of the Windham County court from 1776 to 1804, and served on the governor's council from 1780 to 1803.
+Simultaneously, he was a judge of the Connecticut Supreme Court of Errors from 1784 to 1803.

 Williams represented Lebanon, Connecticut, at the state's Constitutional ratifying convention in January 1788.
-Though Williams had largely opposed the Confederation government, most notably Congress' 1782 agreement to provide five years of full pay and three months of back pay to army officers but not regular soldiers, he ignored instructions from his constituents to vote against ratification.
+Though Williams had largely opposed the Confederation government, most notably Congress's 1782 agreement to provide five years of full pay and three months of back pay to army officers but not regular soldiers, he ignored instructions from his constituents to vote against ratification.
 Williams's sole overt objection to the document was the clause in Article VI that bans religious tests for government officials.

 The Reverend Charles A. Goodrich writes:

 [Williams] made a profession of religion at an early age, and through the long course of his life, he was distinguished for a humble and consistent conduct and conversations.
 While yet almost a youth, he was elected to the office of deacon, an office which he retained during the remainder of his life.
 His latter days were chiefly devoted to reading, meditation, and prayer.

 Williams was also pastor of the First Congregational Church in Lebanon, Connecticut, and a successful merchant.
-Upon his death he was buried in Lebanon's Old Cemetery.
+Upon his death he was buried in Lebanon's Trumbull Cemetery (also known as the Old Cemetery).

 Williams' home in Lebanon survives and is a U.S. National Historic Landmark.